 You want to own your system, not someone else.
-Involving yourself with a company that offers PPA or Leasing agreements just changes who you pay.
+Involving yourself with a company that offers PPA or lease agreements changes who you pay.
 Instead of utilities getting your money, now your solar company does.
 This company reaps the profits and federal incentives you could get and only offers you a slightly lower bill you continue to pay for years.
-Additionally, when your agreement is over, or if not renewed, then the equipment is uninstalled, and you are back at the mercy of current utility rates.
+Additionally, when your agreement is over, or if not renewed, the equipment is uninstalled, and you are back at the mercy of current utility rates.
 You want to be free and independent, not back to square one.

 Freedom Comes with Option One

 People all over the country are taking advantage of solar savings, especially while NEM 2.0 is still in effect.
-Here in California, we have the perfect environment for solar, and some of the highest electricity rates in the country.
+Here in California, we have the perfect environment for solar and some of the highest electricity rates in the country.
 That also means residents have the most to save by going solar in California.

 Here in Southern California, we are blessed with lots of sunlight.
-Our weather is ideal and many typical models and builds of solar panels can thrive and produce the most electricity.
+Our weather is ideal, and many typical models and builds of solar panels can thrive and produce the most electricity.
 This is why we are called the Golden State and why so many huge solar installations are built right near our home in the Mojave Desert.

 However, the biggest and best reason to go solar is freedom from electricity rate increases!

 That is what Option One Solar offers to its customers.
-You get energy independence, your solar cost is low, you own your system and all its rewards, and backed by a company with excellent warranties and customer support.
+You get energy independence; your solar cost is low; you own your system and all its rewards, and backed by a company with excellent warranties and customer support.
 No more uncertainty with your energy!